ShadeCloak/ADORA/README.md

 ## Reproducing

 To reproduce the experiments of LLM and VLM in the article, you can refer to the tutorials in the `ADORA` and `ADORA_VL` folders.
 We conducted the experiments in an environment with 8 * A800 GPUs, and both experiments took approximately 1.5 days to complete.

+## One More Thing

+ADORA can be implemented in verl or OpenRLHF by modifying only a single function.
+Still, based on your specific training objectives, you need to define a method to generate advantage weights from the results of actor rollouts.
+Moreover, you can also choose to incorporate ADORA only at certain stages of RL training.
+Notably, ADORA demonstrates compatibility and independence, showing seamless integration capabilities with cold-start scenarios and the recently proposed DAPO.
+We welcome feedback, improvements, and collaboration opportunities to further explore ADORA's potential implementations.

 ## Citation